 Duo ARCORD performed in Musikverein Vienna, Gasteig Munich, at Salzburger Festspiele, Austrian Broadcasting Company, as well as at numerous national and international festivals in Germany, Italy, England, Poland, Romania, Ukraine, Croatia, Hungary, Slovakia and China amongst others.

 Their debut CD “Inspired by Songs & Dances” was received with great critical acclaim: Radio Klassik (“CD of the day”), Wiener Zeitung, Kurier, Klassik Heute, Online Merker and was presented in Konzerthaus Vienna.
 They performed pieces by Beethoven, Purcell, Bach, Tchaikovsky, Dvorak and Bartok, evoking new sound dimensions with their unusual combination of instruments.
+In 2018 they were featured on a new CD portraying the composer Johanna Doderer released by Capriccio label.

 "...both performers, or rather their instruments blend together and complement each other in a most excellent way, they meet in an intimate embrace.
 Wonderful!"